-(iv) Ordinary Resolution 8 to Ordinary Resolution 10 Continuing in office as Independent Non-Executive Directors
+(v) Items 8 and 9 of the Agenda (Ordinary Resolutions 7 and 8) - Continuing in office as Independent Non-Executive Directors

-The Nomination Committee has assessed the independence of Mr Wong Yoke Kong, Mr Chong Chee Fire and Mr Foo Chow Luh, who have served as Independent Non-Executive Directors of the Company for a cumulative term of more than nine (9) years, and recommended them to continue act as Independent Non-Executive Directors of the Company based on the following justifications:-
+The Nomination Committee has assessed the independence of Mr Wong Yoke Kong and Mr Chong Chee Fire, who have served as Independent Non-Executive Directors of the Company for a cumulative term of more than nine (9) years, and recommended them to continue act as Independent Non-Executive Directors of the Company based on the following justifications:-

-- a. they have fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, and thus, they would able to function as a check and balance, bring an element of objectivity to the Board; - their vast experience in the fast-moving consumer goods industry would enable them to provide the Board with a diverse set of experience, expertise and independent judgement to better manage and run the Group; - c. they have been with the Company for more than nine (9) years and were familiar with the Company's business operations; - d. they have devoted sufficient time and attention to their professional obligations for informed and balanced decision making; and - e. they have exercised their due care during their tenure as Independent Non-Executive Directors of the Company and carried out their professional duties in the interest of the Company and shareholders.
+- a. they have fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, and thus, they would able to function as a check and balance, bring an element of objectivity to the Board; - b. their vast experience in the fast-moving consumer goods industry would enable them to provide the Board with a diverse set of experience, expertise and independent judgement to better manage and run the Group; - c. they have been with the Company for more than nine (9) years and were familiar with the Company's business operations; - d. they have devoted sufficient time and attention to their professional obligations for informed and balanced decision making; and - e. they have exercised their due care during their tenure as Independent Non-Executive Directors of the Company and carried out their professional duties in the interest of the Company and shareholders.